sjudson/transfers/README.md

 ## How it stays gentle on the server

-- It only runs **while the dashboard tab is open**.
-- It polls each forum's **first page** on your chosen interval (default 30s) and **only re-reads a thread when its last-post time has actually changed**.
-- Every page is cached locally with a minimum time-to-live, unchanged pages come back as tiny "304 Not Modified" replies, and there's a hard **4-second minimum gap** between any two requests plus a per-refresh fetch budget.
-- The header shows how many upstream requests it has made this session.
+After an (itself) rate-limited initialization step to slowly build the current state of the forum, the update cycle is fixed to a minimum of 30s. **Reloading the page only resets this timer and slows down the update.**

 ---

 ## Troubleshooting

-- **Red "not logged in" banner** → open pcmdaily.com, log in, come back and click *Refresh now*.
+- **Red "not logged in" banner** → open the site, log in, come back and click *Refresh now*.
 The transfer forums are hidden from logged-out visitors.
 - **A shortlisted rider shows "no thread found"** → nobody has started that rider's `[Free Agent]` thread yet, or it's deep in the forum.
 It'll appear once